Do Electronic Arts Inc. (EA) beta value of 1.04 signposts another twist?

 Total Debt to Equity Ratio (D/E) can also provide valuable insight into the company’s financial health and market status.
 The debt to equity ratio can be calculated by dividing the present total liabilities of a company by shareholders’ equity.
 Debt to Equity thus makes a valuable metrics that describes the debt, company is using in order to support assets, correlating with the value of shareholders’ equity.
 The total Debt to Equity ratio for EA is recording 0.14 at the time of this writing.
 In addition, long term Debt to Equity ratio is set at 0.14.

-If we look into the earlier routines of Electronic Arts Inc., multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 2.84%.
-Additionally, trading for the stock in the period of the last six months notably improved by 23.52%, alongside a boost of 20.51% for the period of the last 12 months.
-The shares increased approximately by 2.47% in the 7-day charts and went down by -2.10% in the period of the last 30 days.
-Common stock shares were driven by 15.19% during last recorded quarter.
+Bearing in mind the latest performance of Electronic Arts Inc., several moving trends are noted.
+Year-to-date Price performance of the company’s stock appears to be pessimistic, given the fact the metric is recording 3.84%.
+Additionally, trading for the stock in the period of the last six months notably improved by 20.69%, alongside a boost of 25.11% for the period of the last 12 months.
+The shares increased approximately by 2.47% in the 7-day charts and went down by -1.62% in the period of the last 30 days.
+Common stock shares were driven by 18.25% during last recorded quarter.